 Here are the advanced Google search commands and operators you need to know.

 This operator will help you find whether all the terms that you are looking for shows up in the text of that page.
-This operator, however, isn’t pin-accurate because it won’t look for text on the page that appears close together.
+This operator, however, isn’t pin-accurate because it won’t look for text that appears close together on the page.

 If you are performing blog research, this operator is useful for finding blogs with certain search terms in the blog title.